thatfrankdev/bogus-as-a-service/README.md

 ### Query parameters
 * `seed` : Used to fix randomizer seed so that the random sequences generated are always the same.
 This must be an integer number.
 * `locale` : Used to set the locale of the inner datasets to be used.
-Supported locales are documented listed [here](https://github.com/bchavez/Bogus#locales)
+Supported locales are listed [here](https://github.com/bchavez/Bogus#locales)

 ### Examples
 * [/internet/email](https://bogus-as-a-service.azurewebsites.net/internet/email)